-In the last century, African elephants have lost 96% of their population.
+In the last century, African elephants lost 96% of their population.
+Today, all five rhino species and both elephant species are threatened with extinction.
 This devastating decline is due in no small part to poaching driven by demand for ivory.
-It’s time for Australia to do our bit to stamp out the ivory trade and protect elephants.
+Efforts are underway across the globe to save these iconic animals.
+It’s time for Australia to do our bit to stamp out the ivory and rhino horn trades.

-Take action below and ask your state or territory environment minister and federal environment minister Sussan Ley to urgently work together and implement a ban on the domestic ivory trade in Australia.
+Take action below and ask your state or territory environment minister and federal environment minister The Hon Tanya Plibersek to urgently work together and implement a ban on the domestic ivory trade in Australia.

 Click here to view letter